OSEA Collective Bargaining Agreement

 Bargaining unit members on a qualifying District leave resulting from the employee’s or an immediate family member’s critical illness or injury and who have been in unpaid status for at least five (5) days, may request PTO donation days.
 The following procedures will be implemented:

-- The bargaining unit member will notify the Association of his/her need for paid leave due to critical illness or injury.
+- The bargaining unit member will notify the Association of their need for paid leave due to critical illness or injury.
 This program will not begin until initiated by the bargaining unit member and will not interfere with member’s extended sick leave entitlement if the member chooses not to participate.

 - The Association will solicit days from the bargaining unit.
 The donation amount shall not exceed the period in which the employee qualifies for long-term disability benefits.